robotoeuf/ess-symbols/README.md

 # symbols
-Various symbols to be used in OPI screens.
+Various symbols to be used in OPI screens at ESS.